 Currently, there are an estimated 250,000 people in the U.S. living with a spinal cord injury.
-Auto accidents are responsible for a majority of spinal cord injury cases in Hawaii, and most of these accidents occur due to another driver’s negligent actions.
-It can take months and even years to recover from spinal injuries, and often the victim’s quality of life is forever altered.
-In the event that the spinal cord injury causes quadriplegia or paraplegia, the victim will remain disabled for the rest of his or her life.
+Auto accidents are responsible for most spinal cord injury cases in Hawaii, and most of these accidents occur due to another driver’s negligent actions.
+It can take months and even years to recover from spinal injuries, and often the person’s quality of life is forever altered.
+If the spinal cord injury causes quadriplegia or paraplegia, they will remain disabled for the rest of his or her life.

 A multitude of medical problems can accompany a spinal cord injury, including:

 - Bowel and bladder complications